 Trauma and On-Call Requirements

-Fellows will be expected to periodically either assist with or occasionally independently manage fracture cases during the day.
-On call evening responsibilities are minimal, perhaps up to 10 evenings of call for the entire year.
-This is dependent upon resident availability.
+Fellows will be expected to assist or occasionally independently manage fracture cases during the day.
+There is a daytime trauma room 3 times a week.
+On call evening responsibilities are approximately 6 to 7 times a month, and there is a resident on first-call duty.

 Orthopaedic Rounds and Teaching

-Fellows are encouraged to attend the weekly educational rounds at TEGH for both educational and teaching purposes.
+Fellows must attend the weekly educational rounds at MGH for both educational and teaching purposes.
 Fellows are expected to assist the surgeons with the education of more junior trainees both in and out of the operating theatre.
 Fellows are also permitted to attend the orthopaedic-related educational opportunities offered through the University of Toronto including City Wide Rounds, University Rounds, and Grand Surgical Rounds.

 As part of the Fellowship Program, it is expected that the Fellows actively participate in research and academic activities.
 Research projects will be supervised by one or more of the orthopaedic surgeons.
 Fellows will have at their disposal a joint registry data base as well as an archive of patient charts and radiography.
 Fellows are encouraged to formalize research projects at the beginning of the fellowship with the aim of obtaining a publication by the end of the academic year.

-There are 6 active orthopaedic consultants at the Toronto East General Hospital.
+There are 6 active orthopaedic consultants at the Michael Garron Hospital.
 Fellows will be expected to work with all 6 consultants during the academic year.
 Fellows will not be assigned to any particular consultant.
 All six consultants have a variety of elective subspecialty interests (please refer to Elective Volume List above).